experiandataquality/aperture-data-studio-sdk/README.md

-# DataX Custom Steps SDK
+# Aperture Custom Steps SDK

-The custom step SDK provides a simple Java library to create your own custom steps and extend the capabilities of DataX.
+The custom step SDK provides a simple Java library to create your own custom steps and extend the capabilities of Aperture.

 You can make use of the Gradle project here to quickly build your own custom step jar.
 Alternatively, you can add the SDK as a dependency to your own project by downloading the SDK jar from the `libs` folder.